-We have developed Frequently Asked Questions to provide you with more information on pet cremation.
-However, it is very important to know and understand the following.
+We have developed Frequently Asked Questions to provide you with more information about pet cremation.
+It is very important to know and understand the following:

 That is a very personal decison and only one you can make.
 However, the majority of pets in our society are cremated and there are several reasons for this.
 First, in many urban communities, laws and ordinances make it illegal for owners to bury their pets in the back yard.
 Second, if you did choose burial, that would more than likely require you to bury your pet in a designated pet cemetery.
 This option tends to be expensive.
 Third, cremation is an affordable and simple option that often did not exist in the past.
 Finally, with our society becoming so much more mobile, choosing cremation gives you the ability to take your pet's cremated remains with you if you move to another home.